alexpanter/programming-course/README.md

 ## Introduction to programming ##

 What does it mean to program?<br>
+What are the roles of a programmer in a modern setting?<br>
+Which tools do programmers use?<br>
 What is a program? (an algorithm / set of instructions / expression through syntax)<br>
 How do we program? (programming language)
 Exemplify a program in several different languages and look for differences/similarities.